Header background image

 What transformation takes

-Supporting and working with partner organisations at the core of our approach
+Supporting and working with partner organisations is at the core of our approach

-LPI places civil society organisations and existing capacities for peace in the contexts where we work at the core of our conflict transformation theory of change.
-Specifically, LPI engages in formal partnerships with civil society organisations and accompanies them throughout conflict transformation processes and through technical and financial support.
-Most of the civil society organisations LPI works with have built a wealth of experience and expertise, are considered as legitimate peace actors and have strong access to key peace and conflict actors and to areas most affected by conflict and violence.
-At the core of LPI’s approach and reflections is the need to ensure our work adds value in the context.
-We therefore tailor our support to civil society organisations to their respective capacities and needs.
+LPI places civil society organisations and existing capacities for peace in the contexts where we work at the core of our conflict transformation theories of change.
+Specifically, LPI engages in formal partnerships with CSOs and accompanies them in conflict transformation processes through technical and financial support.
+Most of the CSOs that we work with have built a wealth of experience and expertise, are considered legitimate peace actors, and have access to key peace and conflict stakeholders, and to the areas most affected by violence.
+LPI recognises the need to ensure our work adds value to our operational context.
+We therefore tailor our support to our partners' capacities and needs.

-Supporting the Congolese state to bring about peace and stability
+Supporting the Congolese state in bringing about peace and stability

-Policy engagement is increasingly considered by a wide array of peacebuilding, stabilisation and conflict transformation stakeholders in Eastern DRC as a key strategy to bringing about sustainable changes.
+Policy engagement is increasingly considered by a wide array of peacebuilding, stabilisation, and conflict transformation stakeholders in eastern DRC as a key strategy for bringing about sustainable change.

-Specifically, LPI and partners engage with authorities at different levels with two objectives:
+Specifically, LPI and partners engage with authorities at various levels with two objectives:

-Influencing peace and security policies at different levels through lifting up perceptions, experiences and needs of people most affected by conflicts on the ground, and ‘disseminating’ policies at the grassroots level;
+• Influencing peace and security policies at various levels by giving voice to the perceptions, experiences and needs of people most affected by conflicts on the ground, and disseminating these same policies at the grassroots level.

-Accompanying and supporting authorities – including through enhancing their capacities – in playing an active and constructive role in peacebuilding and stabilisation efforts (i.e. beyond informing policies).
+• Accompanying and supporting authorities – including by enhancing their capacities – in playing an active and constructive role in peacebuilding and stabilisation efforts (i.e. beyond informing policies).

 Promoting coordination of peacebuilding organisations and interventions